The Complete Guide to Niue

 Adults-Only Holidays in Niue

 The “adults-only” getaway is fast becoming a top trend in South Pacific travel: a holiday where you can enjoy your island getaway undisturbed.
 However, with so few tourists, Niue isn’t an island that exactly needs adults-only resorts and activities.
 You often find yourself at top attractions alone!
 Nevertheless, if you want to ensure your getaway has the right tone, there are limited but fantastic options when it comes to adults-only accommodations, as well as a few adventure and relaxation experiences aimed at adults.
-Plan your getaway with The Adults-Only Travel Guide to Niue.
+Plan your getaway with The Adults-Only (Child-Free) Travel Guide to Niue.

 Things to Do in Niue for Adults